lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 Check the "Spatial" box and in the "Coordinates or Object Name" enter the desired coordinates.
 This example uses 62.0, -37.0 for RA and Dec.
 For "Shape Type select "Cone Shape."
-For "Radius" select 10 arcseconds"
+For "Radius" select 10 arcseconds.

 **1.2.
 Select the Observation Type and Source."**
 For "Calibration Level" select "Calibrated science-ready data (2)".
 For the "Data Product Type" select "image".
-For "Instrument Name" select 'LSSTCam-imSim."
+For "Instrument Name" select "LSSTCam-imSim".
 Leave the defaults for the "Facility" and "Collection."

 **1.3.
 Select the desired range of observation times.**